peace-lock/reuteri/README.md

 #### *Is it safe?*

-Our batches are heat-treated before fermentation, produced under >pH 4.5 control, and immediately chilled to 34 – 38 °F. If a bottle ever seems off, let me know.
+Our batches are heat-treated before fermentation, produced under >pH 4.5 control, and immediately chilled to 34 – 38 °F. At-home ferments always contain some amount of wild bacteria (there's always an extremely minor risk of illness, especially if your immune system is struggling), but previous 16s DNA testing has shown ferments contain over 90% L. reuteri.
+If a bottle ever seems off, let me know.

 #### *How can I help?*